syncfusion-content/winui-docs/winui/Avatar-view/content-types.md

 The `InitialsType` property includes two types:

-SingleCharacter - Used to display a single character in the avatar.
+`SingleCharacter` - Used to display a single character in the avatar.
-DoubleCharacter - Used to display two characters in the avatar.
+`DoubleCharacter` - Used to display two characters in the avatar.

-**SingleCharacter**
+**Single character**

-The single character initials type is used to display the first character of the AvatarName property value as the avatar.
+The single character initials type displays the first character of the `AvatarName` property value as the avatar.

 {% tabs %}
 {% highlight xaml %}